 How long do Megacodes typically last?

-Most simulated scenarios are 15-30 minutes in duration to allow time for full assessments, interventions, and patient courses while not being overly prolonged.
+Most simulated scenarios, such as PALS megacode practice scenarios, last 15-30 minutes to allow time for full assessments, interventions, and patient care, without being overly prolonged.
 Longer codes may occur for complex cases.

 What kinds of feedback do participants receive?